mrflo/CrunchBase/README.md

 You are welcome to adapt it and create new features.

-Install the extension on chrome by dowloading the files and opening the directory from "tools/extensions".
+Install the extension on chrome by installing the extension from chrome webstore: https://chrome.google.com/webstore/detail/search-on-crunchbase/fcjpdefinlbckpljbdgffibdlhjapfob
-Click on developer mode and "Load unpacked extension..." select the downloaded folder of the extension.

 Question? http://twitter.com/mrflo